jnickg/Acamedia/README.txt

 	*Data needed for academic citations
 	*In-document data, such as academic keywords
-	*User-created data, such as tagging, for personalized keywording *Manually organize your documents into "folders" *Store your folders inside your academic filing "cabinet."
+	*User-created data, such as tagging, for personalized keywording *Manually organize your documents by project, subject, etc.
+*Store your folders inside your academic filing cabinet
+	*Import new documents into your cabinet
+	*Automatically load one or many cabinets

 -----

 Acamedia will have the following capabilities:

+*Automatic metadata—Acamedia will interact with the WorldCat search API
+	*fetch metadata for new documents
+	*save it into your PDF file for immediate retrieval, next time you load *check existing document data
-*Hover tags—see metadata for your document without even opening it *Give you an easy-to-use citation for any of your documents *Assemble documents for use in a project
+*Hover tags—see metadata for your document without even opening it *TeX-formatted citations which can easily be changed to APA, MLA, Chicago, etc.
+*Assemble documents for use in a project
 	*Batch print them
 	*Generate a citation page for all documents